Day 1: High-level presentation on DevOps concepts (1 hour)

 Day 3: Logging and Advanced Practices (5 hours)

-- Setting up ELK (Elasticsearch, Logstash, Kibana) for log aggregation.
+- Key Topics:- Centralized Logging for CI/CD Pipelines:- Setting up ELK (Elasticsearch, Logstash, Kibana) for log aggregation.

 - Troubleshooting pipeline and application issues using centralized logs.